-Paddington is trusting, anthropomorphic, talking bear from the jungles of ‘Darkest Peru’ who travels to London in search of a British explorer.
-The explorer, who encountered Paddington’s family in the jungle on a discovery expedition, gave his red hat to Paddington’s uncle bid the bears to visit him in London where they would receive a warm welcome.
-The British explorer’s red hat comes to Paddington after the death of his uncle, and throughout the film the color red becomes a symbol of kindness and its connection to the meaning of home.
+Paddington is trusting, anthropomorphic, talking bear from the jungles of ‘Darkest Peru’ who travels to London in search of a British explorer who has promised him a warm welcome.
+The British explorer’s red hat comes to Paddington after the death of his uncle, and throughout the film the color red becomes a symbol of kindness and its close association with the meaning of home.

 The Brown Family in Red at the Train Station

-Paddington’s only attire when he arrives in London is his battered red hat, complete with a marmalade sandwich underneath for emergencies.
-The red hat is an indication of Paddington’s trust in the kindness of strangers, and his faith that he will find a home.
+Paddington arrives at his namesake train station in London with only with his battered red hat and a marmalade sandwich ‘for emergencies’.
+The color of Paddington’s hat indicates his trust in the kindness of strangers and his faith that he will find a home and family.

-When the Brown family (their surname also contributing to the theme of color) first encounter Paddington stranded and friendless at the train station, the amount of red in their costumes reflects the amount of inherent kindness they each possess towards strangers at the beginning of the film.
+Their surname a warm but slightly muddled version of red, the Brown family first encounter Paddington stranded and friendless at the train station.
+The amount of red in each family’s clothing aligns with the amount of inherent kindness they each possess towards strangers at the beginning of the film.

 Mrs. Brown (Sally Hawkins) is an artist and the most open-hearted member of the family.
-She wears the most red — a cherry red coat and shoe — and is the first member of the Brown family to demonstrate kindness to Paddington.
+She wears the most red — a cherry red coat and shoes — and is the first member of the Brown family to demonstrate kindness to Paddington.
 After many other travelers have passed Paddington by with a determination not to see him, Mrs. Brown shows concern at his bereft state and invites him to stay the night at their house.
-Mrs. Brown’s son wears a red vest, which foreshadows his embrace of Paddington into the family before his older, more cynical sister, who wears only a bit of red in the plaid pattern of her skirt.
+Mrs. Brown’s son wears a red vest, foreshadowing his embrace of Paddington into the family before his older, more cynical sister, who wears only a small amount of red in the plaid pattern of her skirt.

 Mr. Brown’s (Hugh Bonneville) first reaction when he first sees Paddington is to warn his family of ‘stranger danger’.
-Mr. Brown wears no red at all — he’s dressed in a grey suit with a cool blue scarf.
-His formal suit and lack of any warm colors is a visual clue that sets up Mr. Brown to experience the most change by the end of the film.
+Mr. Brown wears no red at all and is dressed entirely in cool colors including a grey coat and blue scarf.
+His formal suit and lack of any warm colors is a visual clue that establishes Mr. Brown as the character who will undergo the most change by the film’s end.

 Red By Design